Skill Creation Specification

 |---|---|

-pm-prd-write | /jaan-to:pm-prd-write |
+pm-prd-write | /pm-prd-write |

-qa-plan-test-matrix | /jaan-to:qa-plan-test-matrix |
+qa-plan-test-matrix | /qa-plan-test-matrix |

-docs-create | /jaan-to:docs-create |
+docs-create | /docs-create |

-dev-api-contract | /jaan-to:dev-api-contract |
+backend-api-contract | /backend-api-contract |

 Required Files